lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 During [[Booker]]'s watch (second) nothing was heard or seen.
 During the watch of [[Aelar]] and [[Bikam]] also nothing happens.

-In a cornflower field, we spot a goblin camp, with a dozen-off
+In a cornflower field, we spot a kobold camp, with a dozen orso huts.

 ## Loot:
 - [[Javelin of Lightning]] - Copper Javelin (Given to [[Keth]])